-The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint Landau Baker Limited as internal auditor/Responsible Officer.
+The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint Landau Baker Limited as internal auditor.

-The internal auditor's / Responsible Officer role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+The internal auditor's includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
 In particular, the checks carried out in the current period included:

-- testing of payroll systems
+- · testing of payroll systems

-- testing of purchase systems
+- · testing of purchase systems

 - testing of control account/ bank reconciliations

 - testing of any other sections [Governance]

 - testing of income and other revenue

 - review of financial procedures manual

 - checking of risk register and business continuity plan

-- testing the fixed asset register
+- · testing the fixed asset register

-On a quarterly basis, Landau Baker, the auditor, reports to the board of Trustees through the audit, finance and general purposes committee on the operation of the systems of control and on the discharge of the board of trustees" financial responsibilities.
+On a quarterly basis, Landau Baker, the auditor, reports to the board of Trustees through the audit and risk committee on the operation of the systems of control and on the discharge of the board of trustees" financial responsibilities.